open-eid/SiVa/README.md

 ### How to run performance tests

 Performance tests are disabled by default, but can be enabled with maven parameter `-Drun.load.tests=true`.
-All unit and integration tests will be executed prior the performance tests.
-When executing the performance tests, SiVa Web application has to be started before the tests are executed.
+By default all unit and integration tests will be executed prior the performance tests, but it is possible to skip them.
+When executing the performance tests, SiVa
+Web application has to be started before the tests are executed.

 > **Note**: PDF load test files contain test certificates.
 In order for PDF load tests to succeed